oscareche/banking-customer-churn/README.md

 | churn | Left the bank (1 = yes, 0 = no) | Binary |

 ## Approach
-This analysis follows the six phases of the data analysis process.
+This analysis follows the six phases of the data analysis process: Ask, Prepare, Process, Analyse, Share and Act.

-## Ask
-Defined three focussed business objectives centred on identifying who churns, where risk is concentrated, and what early warning signs exist.

-## Prepare
-Downloaded the dataset from Kaggle.
-Assessed its structure, size, and column types.
-Imported into Google Sheets with a protected raw_data sheet as the single source of truth.

-## Process
-Conducted a full health audit and cleaning workflow:
+For the **Process** phase, a full health audit was conducted follwoing a cleaning workflow as follows:

 - Built a data_health_summary sheet with COUNTA and COUNTBLANK formulas referencing raw_data to assess completeness across all 12 columns
 - Result: zero missing values across the entire dataset (100% complete on all columns)